 In July of 1998, The David and Lucile Packard Foundation embraced Julia’s vision and awarded a grant to establish the program.
 Julia then hired Dr. Todd Hass to run the program.
 Within two years, Julia and Todd created COASST—the Coastal Observation and Seabird Survey Team.
 Along the way, they had designed an innovative guide—Beached Birds: A COASST Field Guide, invented a rigorous protocol, established the first beach sites for monthly data collection, and recruited COASST’s first 12 volunteers.
 Within its first official data collection year, COASST had secured its longest lasting partner—the Olympic Coast National Marine Sanctuary—in the capable person of Mary Sue Brancato.
 Barbara Blackie started working for the sanctuary, and COASST, in 2000.

-Dianna & Kathleen, two of the original 12 COASST volunteers trained in 1999, are still going strong!
+Dianna & Kathleen, two of the original 12 COASST volunteers trained in 1999.

-Now almost 10 years old, COASST has steadily expanded from a nucleus of five beaches along the southern outer coast of Washington State, to nearly 300 beaches spread across northern California, Oregon, Washington, and Alaska.
-From a starting size of 12 ‘proto-volunteers’ ready to test even the most oddball notions Julia and Todd could throw at them, COASST has grown to almost 500 participants, making COASST the largest beached bird network in the world today.
-Jane Dolliver, Kate Litle, Rebecca Gamboa, and a bevy of University of Washington undergraduate interns now assist Julia in running the main office.
-Dr. Pete Nelson, now with H.T.
-Harvey in Eureka, CA, assists with our California volunteers.
-Bree Murphy Program Coordinator for the Center for Alaskan Coastal Studies and Heather Renner at the Alaska Maritime National Wildlife Refuge give Alaska participants needed assistance.
+Now 17 years old, COASST has steadily expanded from a nucleus of five beaches along the southern outer coast of Washington State, to nearly 450 beaches spread across northern California, Oregon, Washington, and Alaska.
+From a starting size of 12 ‘proto-volunteers’ ready to test even the most oddball notions Julia and Todd could throw at them, COASST has grown to more than 800 participants, making COASST the largest beached bird network in the world today.

 COASST volunteers Sandy and Jill stop for a moment to fill in a datasheet on Fort Casey Beach.